simonp0420/PSSFSS.jl/docs/src/examples.md

 ...
 ```

 Layers 3 and 9 were assigned 10 modes each.
-Layers 5 and 7, being thinner were assigned
+Layers 5 and 7, being thinner, were assigned
 18 modes each.
 The numbers of modes are determined automatically by PSSFSS to ensure
 accurate cascading.